Michael D. Reinbold

 Heidi J. Reinbold

 Heidi was born in Manitowoc, daughter of the late Janet (Knaus) and Reuben Hanson.
 She is the granddaughter of the late John and Anna (Haindl) Knaus of Sheboygan and the late Raymond and Myrtle (Anderson) Hanson of Kohler.
 She is a 1982 graduate of Manitowoc Lincoln High School.
 Heidi graduated from Lakeshore Technical Institute as a Medical Assistant in 1983 and was certified in 1984.
 She was employed at a doctor’s office in Sheboygan for two and a half years.
-Heidi and Mike were married in 1986 and have three children, Greg, Doug (Kristin) and Laura (Matt) Rasmussen and two grandchildren.
+Heidi and Mike were married in 1986 and have three children, Greg, Doug (Kristin) and Laura (Matt) Rasmussen and four grandchildren.
 Heidi is an active member of her church and enjoys spending time with her family, walking their dog, Maggie, traveling, and relaxing “up north”.

 Robert L. Durdin